joeyhoer/starter/CONTRIBUTING.md

 ### Application Domains

-An application _domain_, also called _bundle identifier_, is used by OS X to associate various settings to an application.
+An application _domain_, also called _bundle identifier_, is used by macOS to associate various settings to an application.
 Generally, there preference files are located in the `~/Library/Preferences` directory.
 You can determine an application's domain using the following shell function:

     bundleid() {
       # Accept multiple forms of input